Our approach to tax

 Effective total tax rate

-The Group’s effective total tax rate (measured as all underlying taxes paid as a percentage of underlying operating profits before those taxes) was 73% in 2021.
-This means that for every £100 of operating profit (before taxes) the Group makes, £73 was paid out in taxes, leaving £27 for financing costs, investment and shareholder return.
+The Group’s effective total tax rate, measured as all underlying taxes paid as a percentage of underlying operating profits before those taxes, (and before joint ventures and associates) was 67% in 2022.
+This means that for every £100 of operating profit (before taxes) the Group makes, £67 was paid out in taxes, leaving £33 for financing costs, investment and shareholder return.